Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Arcane Focus
+- Attunement

 **Cursed**: Whenever you deal spell damage, you give yourself and the target a stack of grievous wounds.

-**Oblivion**: Your single target spells deals 1d6 additional necrotic damage.
+**Oblivion**: Your single target spells deals 2d6 additional necrotic damage if the target has atleast a stack of grievous wounds.

+_You gain +2 to spell attack rolls_

 ---